Sandwich1699975/NetCheck/README.md

 ## What is this and should I use this?

-This software logs network information in different physical locations to help troubleshoot AP/switch-level outages.
+This software logs network information from several devices in different physical locations to help troubleshoot AP/switch-level outages.
 It's a one-time setup that does not integrate with any existing IT systems.

+In simple terms: Load this software onto several devices (1-3x Raspberry Pis are optimal) and leave them around the building.
+Say for example, one in the office, one in the reception and one in a room where someone has complained about the slow internet.
+Then each of them will run: speed, latency and packet loss tests to monitor how the health of your network as seen by endpoint users who have connected to an AP.
+This helps to diagnose troublesome areas, faulty equiptment or possible network conjestion via AP bandwidth limiting.

 **Key Features:**